jayadeepravuri/CHARLOTTE-MAE/project one/readdme.md

 # CHARLOTTE MAE

-charlotte mae's is a service based business , where charlotte mae provides therapy sessions for people dealing with cycle of trauma, confusing emotions and feelings.
+Charlotte mae's is a service based business , where, the therapist, charlotte mae provides therapy sessions for people dealing with cycle of trauma, confusing emotions and feelings.

 Visit the deployed website [here](https://)